Pressure, Meet Play: A Guide to Picking the Right Game (Part II)

 One of the simplest ways to create this balance is to pick 3 pressure points that represent every column (feel, think, act) and row (why, what, how).
 The Leadership Diagonal is one example.
 Let’s dig into another.

-At the intersection of “How” and “Feeling” is Mission Alignment.
+At the intersection of “How” and “Feeling” is Alignment and Focus.
 When people are in sync with their colleagues and believe their work contributes to the team objectives, there’s a sense of energy around succeeding together.
-Well-aligned teams benefit from focused and productive meetings, as well as an internalized process of dealing with difficult conversations.
+Well-aligned teams benefit from organized and productive meetings, as well as an internalized process of dealing with difficult conversations.

-When a team experiences Mission Alignment as a pressure point, it means people are struggling to find common ground and momentum as a group.
+When a team experiences Alignment and Focus as a pressure point, it means people are struggling to find common ground and momentum as a group.
 While team members don’t need to see eye-to-eye on every detail, they should share fundamental values in order to reach a collective vision.

 To address this pressure point, we suggest lighter games that uncover social similarities and differences.
 Chameleon is similar to popular word communication games like Heads Up or Codenames, but there are a few mechanics – such as role randomization and bluffing – that increase its complexity as you play.